What is the Professional Development Academy?

 The Professional Development Academy is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
 The goals of the Professional Development Academy are to improve retention, strengthen the management workforce, develop the skills and capabilities of staff, and support Duke's commitment to diversity.

 Why is emphasis being placed on front-line supervisor positions?

 There is an identified staffing need for quality supervisors at Duke, and within the next 10 years there will be a greater need for experienced supervisors and managers as more staff begin to retire.
 At the present time, there are more than 100 vacancies for supervisory positions listed at Duke.
 The Front Line Supervisor Program provides managers with an opportunity to recognize and support outstanding performers who have recently assume supervisory responsibilities.
-The program will provide participants with the necessary competencies to navigate, successfully, supervisor positions within Duke.
+The program will provide participants with the necessary competencies to navigate, successfully, entry-level supervisor positions within Duke.